| Running CuteMarksSome basics about how it worksCuteMarks is quite simple: Two tables are storing categories and link nodes

 the oldest or smallest browser app but also for other platforms like WAP

+which don't support such frisky features.
 The main object - see below on a description how to use it in your own

 code - works quite simple: When initialising it reads all nodes from the